cicsdev/cics-banking-sample-application-cbsa/etc/install/carbonReactUI/doc/CBSA_Carbon_React_UI_installation_deployment_guide.md

 > npm install yarn

+You then issue the

+>yarn build package

-You then issue the yarn build package command from the directory
+ command from the directory

 > /src/bank-application-frontend/

 This will compress the Javascript into a new "build" directory.

-Copy the contents of the build directory and paste them in to this directory:
+Copy the contents of the build directory and paste them in to the following directory.
+It is a good idea to delete the "static" folder from WebContent before doing so.
+This is because "yarn build package" produces JavaScript files with randomly generated names that are quite large, and these will make your "war" file larger.
+You only need the latest ones produced by the build.

 > /src/webui/WebContent